VIII. B. STUDENT RECORDS

 Notwithstanding any other provision of law, the records and accounts of educational institutions pertaining to eligible veterans or eligible persons who received educational assistance, as well as the records of other students which the Veterans Administration determines necessary to ascertain institutional compliance with the federal requirements, shall be available for examination by duly authorized representatives of the government.

 Nora McLaughlin, Registrar, is responsible for these files.
-Access is limited to the staff of the Registrar's Office, President's Office, Dean of Faculty's Office, Admission Office, Student Services Office, Financial Aid Office and faculty advisers or instructors in connection with their assigned responsibilities.
+Access is limited to the staff of the Registrar's Office, President's Office, Dean of Faculty's Office, Admission Office, Student Life Office, Financial Aid Office and faculty advisers or instructors in connection with their assigned responsibilities.

 Ms. McLaughlin may release, on request, information to the public about whether or not a student is registered, full- or part-time status, semesters of attendance, last institution attended, participation in recognized Reed College programs, the student's major, awards earned and degree(s) and date(s) awarded.
 No other information, other than student address directory information, will be released without the written consent of the student.

-STUDENT SERVICES OFFICE
+STUDENT LIFE OFFICE

 Student records and information are maintained by the Health Service.
 Access to the files is restricted to professional staff of the Health Service in connection with their provision of treatment to students.
 These records may also be made available to physicians or other appropriate professionals of the student's choice.